glintapp/glintapp/README.md

 ### 6. assets go into the public folder of your module

-> this lets the GlintApp Universe bundle the assets. e.g. with [assets-bundler](https://github.com/intesso/assets-bundler)
+> this lets the GlintApp Galaxy bundle the assets. e.g. with [assets-bundler](https://github.com/intesso/assets-bundler)

-### 7. define the server technology for your GlintApp Universe
+### 7. define the server technology for your GlintApp Galaxy

 > as much as we like to support everything, architecture also means to make decisions, also to limit our selves to solve the actual problems.
 > e.g. [Express](http://expressjs.com/) or [hapi](http://hapijs.com/) etc.